karimarttila/clojure/webstore-demo/simple-server/README.md

 Next steps with this exercise are:

-- Implement the [AWS DynamoDB](https://aws.amazon.com/dynamodb) version.
+- DONE: Implement the [AWS DynamoDB](https://aws.amazon.com/dynamodb) version.
 I already have a configuration mechanism for this in domain, session and user namespaces.
+- Implement a new version of the Simple Server.
+In this new version try:
+    - Use [Integrant](https://github.com/weavejester/integrant) as a state management library.
+Even though I had some bad experiences using Mount in this current exercise Integrant is a popular state management library among Metosinians and I want to give it a try and know why it is so popular.
     - Implement request/response data validation using Metosin [Malli](https://github.com/metosin/malli) library.

 # For a Clojure Learner